michellesaric/cleaning_calendar/README.md

 - fastapi - to import fastapi
 - uvicorn - to start a web server
 - httpie - to test the api endpoints
+- sqlalchemy - provides the ORM for connecting PostgreSQL with FastAPI
+- alembic - used for migrations